 A simple comparison of the conditions of various places on the same latitude can be used to demonstrate their logical errors.
 Big Cypress, the Sahara, the Himalayas, and the Pacific Ocean lie on approximately the same latitude.
 However, Big Cypress is tropical; the Sahara is the largest desert and one of the hottest places in the world; the Himalayas are icy and snowy, and many islands on the Pacific close to the latitude line have a tropical marine climate.

-In reality, the latitude is not the only factor that determines the conditions in a specific location.
-Taking the latitude alone as the only factor is a fallacy of the single cause.
+The factors that affect climate are LOWERN: Latitude, Ocean currents, Wind & air masses, Elevation, Relief, Nearness to water.
+Latitude is not the only factor that determines the conditions in a specific location.
+Taking the latitude alone as the only factor is the fallacy of the single cause.